Stanford profs: U.S. income inequality is only getting worse. Now what?

 Mendonca: I hope that some of them, as prior students have, decide to focus their career on directly addressing economic mobility.
 As important, I hope they all come away understanding that all business leaders have a fundamental role in addressing the issue as individual leaders, as members of their community, and as public voices.

-This article was originally published on Stanford Business It appears here with permission.
+This article was originally published on Stanford Business.
+It appears here with permission.